evandrocoan/OverrideEditSettingsDefaultContents/README.md

 # Override Edit Settings Default Contents

-Usually the packages add the text same text when opening their setting for the first time:
+Usually the packages add the same text when opening their setting for the first time:
 ```javascript
 [